openfaas/openfaas.github.io/_posts/2023-10-26-aws-lambda-linode-migrate.md

 This will build the function, push the resulting image and deploy the function to your OpenFaaS cluster.

-Invoke the function with curl:
+Invoke the function with curl to test it:

 ```bash
 curl -i https://openfaas.example.com/function/video-preview \
   -H 'Content-Type: application/json' \
   -d '{"url": "https://video-preview.fr-par-1.linodeobjects.com/input/openfaas-homepage-vid.webm"}'
 ```

+If the invocation was successful you should be able to find the processed video in the `output` folder in your S3 bucket.
+You can login to the [Linode Cloud Manager](https://cloud.linode.com/object-storage/buckets) to check the content of the bucket.

 ## Taking it further